Kingsmill Community

 • Weekly trash pick-up is made on Tuesday.

-• Bulk pick-up is every other Thursday at curbside.
-(See KCSA calendar for schedule)
+• Bulk pick-up is every other Friday at curbside.
+(See KCSA calendar and INSIDE KINGSMILL magazine for schedule)

 RECYCLING COLLECTION SCHEDULE

 • Every other Friday at 7 a.m. curbside.
-(See KCSA calendar for schedule)
+(See KCSA calendar and INSIDE KINGSMILL magazine for schedule)

 POOL SCHEDULE/RULES